melezhik/Tomtit/README.md

     service-restart "web-app";

-    # or you can run a certain sparrow plugin
+    # or you can run a specific sparrow plugin
     # by using task-run function:

     task-run 'my task', 'plugin', %( foo => 'bar' );